axonops/documentation/docs/installation/kubernetes/minikube.md

 #### Minikube

 Review the way you have started up `minikube` and assign more memory if you can.
-Also check the [available drivers](https://minikube.sigs.k8s.io/docs/drivers/) and select the appropiate for your platform.
-On MacOS where I tested `hyperkit` or `virtualbox` are the best ones.
+Also check the [available drivers](https://minikube.sigs.k8s.io/docs/drivers/) and select the appropriate for your platform.
+On macOS where I tested `hyperkit` or `virtualbox` are the best ones.

 ```sh
 minikube start --memory 10240 --cpus=4 --driver=hyperkit